 Akimichi are issued only one of each pill at a time.
 Anyone other than an Akimichi who takes one of the pills suffers the Poison effect, and receives none of the benefits.
 Giving these pills away is treason, and it’s a credit to the clan that to date no Akimichi has done so.

-You gain half your maximum Calorie Points, and your Chakra Exhaustion penalty is reset to 0.
+You gain half your normal maximum Calorie Points, and your Chakra Exhaustion penalty is reset to 0.
 For the pill’s duration, you gain +5 to all stats.

-You gain half your maximum Calorie Points, and your Stamina penalty is reset to 0.
+You gain half your true maximum Calorie Points, and your Stamina penalty is reset to 0.
 For the pill’s duration, you gain +10 to all stats.

-You gain your full maximum’s worth of CP, and your Fatigue level is reduced by 1.
+You gain your full true maximum’s worth of CP, and your Fatigue level is reduced by 1.
 For the Pill’s duration, you gain +15 to all stats, and you gain access to a special jutsu, detailed below.

 This technique is only usable after an Akimichi has consumed a Red Chili Pill, due to its extreme chakra requirements; in fact, that’s where it got its name.
 The amount of chakra produced from consuming it is so excessive that the Akimichi’s body has to vent it off, resulting in visible plumes of chakra bursting from their shoulder blades in a display reminiscent of butterfly wings.